saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **1.3.2 Research Modes:** Implement "Quick Lookup", "Deep Think", "Deeper Research" selection.
 (The underlying functionality is there, but the UI for selecting modes is not yet built.)
 - [x] **1.3.3 Contextual Search:** Integrate `searchLegalDocuments` and `searchCurrentNews` based on research mode and user country.
 - [x] **1.3.4 Display AI Response:** Render AI's response, including citations.
+- [x] **1.3.5 AI Persona & Parameters:** Adjusted AI persona to a general assistant (like ChatGPT) and set parameters (temperature, top_p, max_tokens) to normal-like values.
+This change is foundational for future, more refined prompt engineering.

 ## Phase 2: Copilot Canvas Infrastructure